-Dodge Ram 2500 owners have reported 31 problems associated with ball joint (under the suspension category).
+Dodge Ram 2500 owners have reported 38 problems related to ball joint (under the suspension category).

-The vehicle is a 2010 Dodge Ram 2500.
-The vehicle was a 2010 Dodge ram 1500.
+The contact owns a 2010 Dodge ram 1500.
 The contact stated that while driving 55 mph, the contact notice a loud grinding noise from the front of the vehicle.
 The vehicle was taken to the dealer for diagnosis where it was stated that the ball joints needed to be repaired.
 The vehicle was not repaired and the manufacturer was notified.
 The approximate failure mileage was 55,000.
-It was July 20, 2013 when this ball joint issue happened.

 See all problems of the 2010 Dodge Ram 2500.

-The car involved was a 2007 Dodge Ram 2500.
-Vehicle identification number (VIN): 1D7KS28C17_.
 I have owned this truck from day one.
 2007 Ram 2500 4x4 quad cab 5.
 9. 50,000 miles.
 Truck has been pulling to the right for a while.
 I took vehicle in for alignment at dealership.
 They set it to specs.
 Brought it back about 40 days later to realign, still pulling to the right.
 Service advisor said that I needed to buy an offset ball joint in order for them to get more adjustment and to correct alignment at a cost of $622.
 00. Said that this is common problem.
 I called & emailed Dodge/Chrysler asking why I would have to buy a part to correct a stock factory item.
 They called dealership to verify problem and told me what the dealership said it needed and that was all.
 Consumer shouldn't have to buy aftermarket parts to fix a stock item.
-The failure date was 04/06/13.

-Tl - consumer has a 2006 Dodge Ram 2500.
+Tl - the contact owns a 2006 Dodge Ram 2500.
 The contact stated that while driving approximately 30 mph, a loud thumping noise was heard from the front end of the vehicle.
 The vehicle was taken to an independent mechanic.
 The mechanic stated that the ball joints, socket joints and the ball bearings needed to be replaced.
 The manufacturer was made aware of the failure and advised the contact that the vehicle was not included in any recalls.
 The vehicle was not repaired.
 The approximate failure mileage was 100,000 and the current mileage was 100,300.
 The VIN was not available.
 Kmj.
-The failure date was Nov.
-2, 2012.

-The car was a 2010 Dodge Ram 2500.
-VIN of the vehicle was 3D7UT2CL9A_.
 I was on the highway doing around 75 and hit a small bump and all 4 tires locked up, the steering wheel and column shook violently, the dashboard and everything shook really hard.
 I started to hit the brakes and did not let go of the steering wheel even if it was shaking hard.
 My truck started to go onto the shoulder then went into the grass on the right and came to a stop.
 It was still running and I got out to look at the tires and underneath but nothing was wrong.
 I took it to a different dealer and told them I experienced this before and not to try to duplicate the complaint because it will go out of control.
 Today they called me to say they replaced the ball joint (under warranty) but I have to pay for an alignment.
 I told them that I looked the symptoms up on the internet and saw this is a real problem that cant be fixed and I don't want this to happen to me again, they can keep it.
 Why do I have to pay 700.
 00/month payments and also pay with my life or someone else's life too?
 I will not pick this 'fixed' truck up from the dealer.
 On the internet and you-tube its called, the death wobble and is what happened to me, only worse and twice! so, today I went to NHTSA and filed both complaints.
 Believe me, I may not have it on video but its very violent and you cant steer! the steering shakes so bad that you can barely hang onto it and I think all the tires quit turning because you literally are bouncing down the highway.
-This problem occurred on Aug.
-8, 2012.

-The vehicle was a 2009 Dodge Ram 2500.
 Hi, I took my truck to sears to have the tires rotated and the steering checked because I had started to feel crow hopping when making slow turns.
 When they removed the front tires they checked to find what was creating the crow hopping as I had requested.
 They found that the cv joint on the drivers side was not working as it should, and upon removing it they also found that the ball joints were bad.
 At this point I had sears do the work because of safety concerns.
 They repaired the problem and so far the crow hopping seems to have gone away.
 I now understand that there has been a NHTSA campaign id#11v350000 .
 I have owned this vehicle since it was new ,but have never gotten a recall notice on this problem.
 I have contacted Dodge and talked to customer service about re-imbursment and was told that there was nothing they could do because the parts replaced where not mopar and possibly because the work was not done at Dodge.
 I think this is not right because I did not get a notice and I was not taking the truck until it was safe to do so.
-This ball joint issue occurred Thursday, Aug.
-2, 2012.

 See all problems of the 2009 Dodge Ram 2500.

-The vehicle was a 2001 Dodge 2500.
 2001.
 5 Dodge 2500 quad 4x4 diesel.
 Steering has been bad for last few years.
 Took in and all up front is bad, hubs, joints, ball joints, tie rods and even the gear box output shaft.
 I was told that the dealer knows that the 2500 comes off the line with 1/4" give or take play in the ball joints as it sits new and are actually too small for application which causes all else to go bad over time.
 I am not hard on my Dodge with driving style.
 Cost to fix with stock and after market parts only to prevent is 2600.
 00. Labor is 100.
 00 per hour how can anyone handle this kind of money up front.
 Truck sits afraid to drive more then local.
 Started seeing at 95000 and have just over 103000.
 Dealer will not fix recalls of 2001 year because its to old!.
-This ball joint problem happened on Sunday, Jun.
-3, 2012.

 See all problems of the 2001 Dodge Ram 2500.